Clinical Pilates

 What are the Differences Between the Pilates Reformer and Stability Chair?

-The Pilates Reformer and Stability Chair are both pieces of specialized exercise equipment that are similar and different.
+The Pilates Reformer and Stability Chair are both pieces of specialized exercise equipment.
+They have similarities and differences.

-Secondly, the Rehab Pilates Reformer has an elevated platform that makes it easier to transfer on and off it.
-The chair is also elevated, however its height can make some exercises too difficult for someone with knee pain.
+Second, the Rehab Pilates Reformer and the Stability are both elevated.
+The Reformer has an elevated platform that makes it easier to transfer on and off it.
+The Chair's height can makes some exercises too difficult for people with knee pain

-Thirdly, the chair provides the capacity for exercises that mimic daily activities, like sitting and climbing stairs.
-While the Reformer, has a tower, which is a modified Pilates Cadillac to assist with standing and other exercises.
+Third, some of the exercises on the Chair mimic daily activities.
+These include sitting and climbing stairs.
+Instead, the Reformer has a tower to assist with standing and other exercises.

-The first difference between the two is the available accessories.
-On the Reformer these include the mat converter, jump board, long/short box, straps and arc barrel.
-Even though, the main accessory on the chair are the adjustable handle bars, the long box is also used for some of the chair exercises, like the standing leg work.
+Second, both have different accessories.
+These include the mat converter, jump board, long/short box, straps and arc barrel for the Reformer.
+While, the main accessory on the chair are the adjustable handle bars.
+The long box is also used for some of the chair exercises, like the standing leg work.

-Thirdly, spine support is different between the two.
-On Reformer the spine is in a supported position more often.
-During exercises on the the stability chair the spine has less support.
-This means that the back muscles do more work during the chair exercises.
+Fourth, spine support is different between the two.
+On Reformer the spine supported more often.
+The spine has has less support on the Stability Chair.
+Thus, the back muscles do more work during the chair exercises.

-Another key difference is in the footwork exercises.
+A fith key difference is the amount of knee flexion and extension in the footwork exercises.
 On the Reformer there is larger leg range of motion than on the chair.
-Lastly, the pedals work independently or together on the chair, so clients can use their left and right side together or separately.
+Last, the pedals on the chair be function together or one at a time.

 Alfred's Experience Teaching Pilates for Rehabilitation

-Alfred is a Kinesiologist, Fascial Stretch Therapist and a STOTT Merrithew trained Pilates Instructor.
-He has been teaching private and group Pilates on and off since 2015.
+Alfred is a Kinesiologist and a STOTT Merrithew trained Pilates Instructor.
+He has been teaching private and group Pilates on and off since 2004.
 He guides and empowers people with injuries, chronic pain and chronic illnesses.

-By working with him they gain strength and movement so that they can lead more active lives.
-Alfred understands the immense positive impacts Pilates has on their quality of life.
+By working with him they gain strength and movement to lead more active lives.
+Alfred understands the immense positive impacts Pilates has on quality of life.

-Alfred expanded his Pilates exercise repertoire recently to the stability chair.
-In May 2023, he completed the STOTT Pilates Stability Chair course.
+Alfred's Pilates repertoire expand to the Stability Chair in May 2023.
+This when completed the STOTT Pilates Stability Chair course.

 Are Pilates Sessions Covered by Health Benefits?

-A growing number of health benefits plan providers, like Sunlife do cover Kinesiology.
-However, this is dependent on what each employer has negotiated.
+A growing number of health benefits plan providers, like Sunlife have coverage for kinesiology.
+It depends on what the employer negotiated.